SleepingBearDesign/muskegon-risers/content/store/tryouts.md

 +++
 id = "2"
-title = "MKG Risers Shirt"
+title = "April 10 Tryouts"
-shorttitle = "MKG Risers Shirt" description = "Get your Risers Shirt now!" mini = "Get your Risers Shirt now!" slug = "mkg-shirt" imgurl = "assets/img/store/shirts/ShirtGrid.jpg" prodimgs = ["assets/img/store/shirts/Green1.jpg", "assets/img/store/shirts/Green2.jpg", "assets/img/store/shirts/Green3.jpg", "assets/img/store/shirts/Green4.jpg", "assets/img/store/shirts/Blue1.jpg", "assets/img/store/shirts/Blue2.jpg", "assets/img/store/shirts/Black1.jpg", "assets/img/store/shirts/Black2.jpg", "assets/img/store/shirts/Black3.jpg"]
-price = "19.00"
-sizes = ["Small","Medium","Large","XL","XXL"]
-colors = ["Lime","Blue","Black"]
-customizable = false
+shorttitle = "April 10 Tryouts"
+description = "Tryouts for our 2016 summer season will be held at Reeths-Puffer Middle School from 5:30 to 8:30pm on April 10!
+Registrants will also receive a lime shirt." mini = "Tryouts for our summer 2016 season will be held at Reeths-Puffer Middle School from 5:30 to 8:30pm on April 10.
+Registrants will also receive a lime shirt." slug = "mkg-shirt" imgurl = "assets/img/store/tryouts/Tryouts1.jpg" prodimgs = ["assets/img/store/tryouts/Green1.jpg"] price = "50.00" sizes = ["Small","Medium","Large","XL","XXL"] colors = ["Lime","Blue","Black"] customizable = false